How to Grow and Care for Zantedeschia (Calla Lilies)

 Spring

 In spring, plant Calla Lily rhizomes after the last frost date.
 Start with a balanced, slow-release fertilizer to encourage growth.
-Ensure they receive plenty of indirect sunlight and water regularly.
+Ensure they receive plenty of indirect sunlight and water regularly to promote healthy development.

 Summer

-Maintain regular watering and feeding throughout the summer.
-Deadhead spent blooms to promote further flowering.
-Ensure the soil remains moist, but avoid waterlogging.
+Maintain regular watering and feeding throughout the summer months.
+Deadhead spent blooms to promote further flowering and ensure the soil remains moist but avoid waterlogging, which can be detrimental to the plant.

 Fall

-As temperatures begin to drop, reduce watering.
+As temperatures begin to drop in the fall, reduce watering.
 Allow the foliage to die back naturally.
-If you live in a frost-prone area, dig up the rhizomes and store them in a cool, dry place for winter.
+If you live in a frost-prone area, dig up the rhizomes and store them in a cool, dry place for winter to protect them from freezing temperatures.

 Winter

-In warmer climates, Calla Lilies can remain in the ground.
+In warmer climates, Calla Lilies can remain in the ground during winter.
 In colder areas, keep stored rhizomes in a dry, dark place until spring.
-If growing indoors, maintain moderate watering and humidity.
+If growing indoors, maintain moderate watering and humidity to support the plant through the winter months.

 Common Issues & Solutions